• About

 • rode a packed, old, beat up American school bus across the country standing up in the aisle

 I split my time in Belize between the jungle and the islands.
 In the jungle I stayed at the incredible Black Rock Lodge and highly recommend it.
 Read my full Black Rock Lodge review here.
 On the island of Caye Caulker I stayed at Colinda Cabanas.
-Read more about that in my post on 3 days in Caye Caulker.
+Read more about that in my post on what to do in Caye Caulker.

 What shoes to pack for Belize - Keens Newport